aadorian/workflow/README.md

 - `hello_world.cwl` - The CWL tool description file
 - `hello_world-job.json` - An example input file with custom message
+- `hello_world-ro-crate/` - A Research Object Crate (RO-Crate) packaging of this workflow for reproducible research

 ## Prerequisites